 Board certification can be a final step in developing a career.
 Not every field of forensic science offers certification, but it is available for forensic anthropology and forensic toxicology, as examples.
 Organizations like the American Board of Forensic Anthropology and the American Board of Forensic Toxicology provide more information about these two specific board certification processes.
-Other organizations offering certification can be found listed on the Forensic Specialties Accreditation Board, Inc. website.
+Other organizations offering certification can be found listed on the Forensic Specialties Accreditation Board (FSAB) website.

 There are numerous certifications available in CSI, offered through organizations such as the International Association for Identification (IAI) and the ICSIA.
 Usually, specific education is needed to undergo the certification process and once certification has been obtained, there are very specific steps that need to be followed to be re-certified in the future.

-Even though the population of Montana is just over one million (less than the population of some cities in the U.S.), crime can still occur there.
+Even though the population of Montana is just over one million (less than the population of some cities in the U.S.), crime still occurs there.
 In fact, the Billings Gazette includes a list of the state’s most wanted individuals who are sought by the United States Marshals Service Montana Violent Offender Task Force.
 From Billings to Bozeman, job opportunities could be available within law enforcement agencies or for other types of governmental organizations.

 One of the more prominent places to look for employment could be with the Montana Department of Justice State Crime Lab.

-This lab is set up to have many different sections including in breath alcohol, drug chemistry, latent prints and impressions and serology/DNA.
-Accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board since 2011, the lab is located in Missoula and is overseen by a director who has a PhD.
-Other places to look for employment in Montana could include the:
+The lab is set up to have many different sections including breath alcohol, drug chemistry, latent prints and impressions and serology/DNA.
+Accredited by the American Society of Crime Laboratory Directors Laboratory Accreditation Board since 2011, the lab is located in Missoula and is overseen by a director who has a PhD.
+Other places to look for employment in Montana could include:

 Individuals can also offer their services as a consultant.
 However, every nine out of 10 forensic science technicians is employed by a state or local governmental agency, according to the BLS.
-Employment is typically found with coroner offices, crime laboratories, morgues, and police departments.
+Employment is typically found with coroner’s offices, crime laboratories, morgues, and police departments.
 The AAFS additionally reports that forensic scientists may find work with international organizations, private labs, as well as hospitals and universities.